ryverine/StarWarsRPGFighter/README.md

 When player character defeats an opponent the player gets stronger.
 This is represented by increasing player `HP`, `strength`, and `dexterity` by the value of a dice roll and the player character’s `xpModifier` value.

+## Acknowledgments

+I used art work from various sources for the player select icons and the larger battle stage VS icons.
+I do not know the individuals that created these works of art.
+If you know who the artist are please let me know so that I may give them credit for their wonderful work.